 Engage in balanced reciprocal interactive exchanges with their children;

-Engage in non-directive interactions in which they encouraged their children to control the topic or focus of interaction, at least, as often as they did;
+Engage in non-directive interactions in which they encourage their children to control the topic or focus of interaction, at least, as often as they did;

 Display high levels of positive affect and enjoyment; and

-Model, or show, developmental behaviors that matched their children's current interests, level of development, and behavioral style without pressuring children to imitate or perform these behaviors.
+Model, or show, developmental behaviors that match their children's current interests, level of development, and behavioral style without pressuring children to imitate or perform these behaviors.

 In 1984 we began a program of research to determine whether a Relationship Based Intervention that encouraged parents to adopt a highly responsive, reciprocal and affective style of interacting with their children might be effective at addressing their children's developmental concerns.
 In the course of this work we began to develop a curriculum that focused on promoting highly responsive parent-child relationships that was first called the Transactional Intervention Program (TRIP) (Mahoney & Powell, 1986), and was later renamed as Responsive Teaching (RT) (Mahoney & MacDonald, 2007).